Nearly all sessions are now listed - find the schedule below!

 All Levels

-This session will review the broad potential for the change makers can use Freedom and Independence - both deeply American values that are similar but not identical - to provide an umbrella organizing framework for useful dialogue across divides based on ideology, race, orientation, and other often intractable divisions.
-This workshop will illustrate the way that these concepts can be used as a way of highlighting the underlying dilemmas that all humans face when confronting unfairness; in addition, the workshop will review existing activities from around the country and provide an opportunity for participants to do facilitated visioning of how they might leverage Freedom Fortnight for productive activities in their own communities.
+Freedom Fortnight is the two-week period between Juneteenth Freedom Day and July 4th Independence Day - for collective celebration, reflection and dialogue about the nation's messy past and common future.
+This session will review the broad potential to use Freedom and Independence - both deeply American values that are similar but not identical - to provide an umbrella organizing framework for useful dialogue across divides based on ideology, race, orientation, and other often intractable divisions.
+The workshop will review existing activities from around the country and provide an opportunity for participants to do facilitated visioning of activities in their own communities.

 David Campt, PhD. - Founder & President; The Dialogue Company